tinalasisi/fibermorph/README.md

 # fibermorph
 Python package for image analysis of hair curvature and cross-section

-> ### Prerequisites
+> ## Prerequisites
 We recommend that you use a virtual environment to run fibermorph in a virtual environment to avoid any conflicts with other Python packages you might have on your system.
 To learn more about virtual enviornments, click [here](https://docs.python.org/3/tutorial/venv.html).

 If you are familiar with Python, conda and have the necessary installations on your system, feel free to skip ahead to the section entitled "Install the package", otherwise you can follow the step by step instructions below for the prerequisites.

-> ### Setting up
+## Setting up
-1. We recommend you download [miniconda]() for your operating system.
+1. We recommend you download [miniconda](https://docs.conda.io/en/latest/miniconda.html) for your operating system.

-You may also download Anaconda.
+You may also download [Anaconda](https://docs.anaconda.com/anaconda/install/).
 The only difference is that Anaconda comes preloaded with more libraries (500 Mb).
 You won't need this to run fibermorph, so we recommend you stick to minconda which is the smaller (58 Mb) and quicker to download.

+Whichever you choose *be sure to download the version with Python 3.X and not Python 2.X*.

 2. Open a terminal.

 The commands are written in bash, so if you are running this on a Windows OS, you will need to switch into the correct settings.
 You can find more information for Windows specifically [here]().

 3. Now you can set up a virtual environment.

 Create an empty conda environment, e.g. `conda create -n <YearMonthDay>_fibermorph python=3.8` and load it `conda activate <YearMonthDay>_fibermorph`

 You are now ready to install fibermorph!